Ink cartridge: Pricing

+Another alternative involves modifications of an original cartridge allowing use of continuous ink systems with external ink tanks.
+Some manufacturers, including Canon and Epson, have introduced new models featuring in-built continuous ink systems.

 Consumer exploitation lawsuits

 It can sometimes be cheaper to buy a new printer than to replace the set of ink cartridges supplied with the printer.
 The major printer manufacturers − Hewlett Packard, Lexmark, Dell, Canon, Epson and Brother − use a "razor and blades" business model, often breaking even or losing money selling printers while expecting to make a profit by selling cartridges over the life of the printer.
 Since much of the printer manufacturers' profits are from ink and toner cartridge sales, some of these companies have taken various actions against aftermarket cartridges.

 Some printer manufacturers set up their cartridges to interact with the printer, preventing operation when the ink level is low, or when the cartridge has been refilled.
-One researcher with the magazine Which? over-rode such an interlocked system and found that in one case he could print up to 38% more good quality pages, after the chip stated that the cartridge was empty.
+One researcher with the magazine Which? overrode such an interlocked system and found that in one case he could print up to 38% more good quality pages after the chip stated that the cartridge was empty.
 In the United Kingdom, in 2003, the cost of ink has been the subject of an Office of Fair Trading investigation, as Which? magazine has accused manufacturers of a lack of transparency about the price of ink and called for an industry standard for measuring ink cartridge performance.
 Which? stated that color HP cartridges cost over seven times more per milliliter than 1985 Dom Perignon.

-In 2006, Epson lost from a class action lawsuit that claimed Epson inkjet printers and ink cartridges stop printer operation due to "empty" cartridge notifications even when usable ink still remains.
-Epson settled the case by giving $45 e-coupons in their online stores for people who bought Epson inkjet printers and ink cartridges from April 8, 1999 to May 8, 2006.
+In 2006, Epson lost a class action lawsuit that claimed their inkjet printers and ink cartridges stop printer operation due to "empty" cartridge notifications even when usable ink still remains.
+Epson settled the case by giving $45 e-coupons in their online stores for people who bought Epson inkjet printers and ink cartridges from April 8, 1999, to May 8, 2006.